pulumi/docs/content/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/index.md

 {{< /chooser >}}

-Or, to install some Kubernetes applications automatically into the Amazon EKS cluster (such as WordPress), add them using the Pulumi Kubernetes provider pointing at the newly provisioned EKS cluster:
+Or, to install Kubernetes applications automatically into the Amazon EKS cluster (such as WordPress), add them using the Pulumi Kubernetes provider pointing at the newly provisioned EKS cluster: